NACS: The North American Charging Standard

 The North American Charging Standard (NACS) is gaining momentum in the US.
 Learn what is it, who supports it and its future

-The North American Charging Standard (NACS), also known as the Tesla charging standard, is an electric vehicle (EV) charging connector system developed by Tesla, Inc. It was first introduced in 2012 and has since become the de facto standard for DC fast charging in North America.
+The North American Charging Standard (NACS), also known as the Tesla charging standard, is an electric vehicle (EV) charging connector system developed by Tesla, Inc. It was first introduced in 2012.
+Since then, it has become the de facto standard for DC fast charging in North America.

 Background and Development

-Tesla developed the NACS connector to meet the specific needs of its EVs, which require higher power levels than other EVs on the market.
-The connector is designed to support up to 1,000 volts DC and 650 amps, which allows Tesla vehicles to charge at much faster speeds than EVs that use other charging standards.
+Tesla developed the NACS connector to meet the specific needs of its EVs.
+These vehicles require higher power levels than other EVs on the market.
+Tesla designed the connector to support up to 1,000 volts DC and 650 amps.
+This allows their vehicles to charge much faster than EVs using other charging standards.

 In November 2022, Tesla announced that it would open up the NACS connector to other EV manufacturers and charging network operators.
-This decision was met with mixed reactions from the industry, with some praising Tesla for its openness and others expressing concerns about the potential for fragmentation in the EV charging market.
+The industry met this decision with mixed reactions.
+Some praised Tesla for its openness.
+Others expressed concerns about potential fragmentation in the EV charging market.

 OEMs support

-Many OEMs have announced that they will use the NACS connector in some or all of their future EVs.
-This is a major step forward for the NACS standard, as it could help accelerate its adoption and make it easier for drivers to find compatible chargers
+Many OEMs have announced plans to use the NACS connector in some or all of their future EVs.
+This is a major step forward for the NACS standard.
+It could help accelerate its adoption and make it easier for drivers to find compatible chargers.

 OEM Name Announcement Vehicles released